melissamonroe/python-api-challenge/README.md

 * Northern Hemisphere - Wind Speed (mph) vs. Latitude
 * Southern Hemisphere - Wind Speed (mph) vs. Latitude

-After each pair of plots, take the time to explain what the linear regression is modeling.
-For example, describe any relationships you notice and any other analysis you may have.
+After each plot, explaination of linear regression modeling is included.

-Your final notebook must:
+Final notebook includes:

 * Randomly select **at least** 500 unique (non-repeat) cities based on latitude and longitude.
+Use get_cities(mincitycount) to retrive cities where mincitycount is the (int) minimum city count get_cities will retrieve.
 * Perform a weather check on each of the cities using a series of successive API calls.
 * Include a print log of each city as it's being processed with the city number and city name.
 * Save a CSV of all retrieved data and a PNG image for each scatter plot.